 Condensins and Chromosome Compaction

 We are interested in understanding the molecular basis of how nuclear architecture, chromosome and chromatin structure and how changes in these structures impact gene expression.
 We are also interested in how changes in structure influence genetic and epigenetic inheritance of physical traits.
 We use the fruit fly, Drosophila melanogaster, and human tissue culture cells as our model systems.
 Currently, we are focusing on the tiny molecular machines that work on DNA, called condensins, that regulate the topological conformation of DNA molecules within the cell.
 Condensins modulate a variety of dynamic DNA structures that in turn render DNA sequences more or less accessible to protein and/or small RNA molecules that regulate gene expression.
 Our previous work has shown that condensins can alter how chromosomes physically interact with one another, and that these interactions are critical for proper regulation of gene expression, heterochromatin and epigenetic gene silencing, meiotic chromosome segregation and global chromosome organization within the nucleus.
 More recently, we have focused on condensin interacting proteins that recruit these molecular machines to specific histone modifications within the genome, such as actively transcribed regions and satellite repeats within heterochromatin.
-This project has been funded by NIH NIGMS and has been a fun collaboration with the lab of Greg Rogers at the University of Arizona.
+This project has been funded by NIH NIGMS.
 For more details, click on our publications tab at the top of this page.
-Scroll down to see full list of collaborators and links to their lab websites.
+Scroll down this page to see full list of collaborators and links to their lab websites.

 3D Genome and Condensins